MalasadaTech/decode-extension/roadmap.md

    - **Dependencies**: None.
    - **Effort**: Medium (update `background.js` with new decoding logic and context menu items).
    - **Timeline**: Week 1 (May 19–25, 2025).
-   - **Status**: Mostly complete (Hex and Unicode Escape decoding added - including HTML Entity format &#XXX; and &#xXXXX;; automatic parsing of escaped chars like \n, \t; smart detection to handle hex-like input in base64 decoder; ROT13 and encoding options pending).
+   - **Status**: Mostly complete (Hex, Unicode Escape, and HTML Entity decoding added; automatic parsing of escaped chars like \n, \t; smart detection to handle hex-like input in base64 decoder; ROT13 and encoding options pending).

 2. **Multi-Layered Decoding**
    - **Description**: Add recursive decoding for nested encodings and a step-by-step decode option.